ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-metadata.md

 ## Setup Folder Structure

-Create a directory for your Uniq collection and it's associated metadata.
+Create a directory for your Uniq collection and its associated metadata.
 For simplicity's sake, we're going to create a flat structure and use a single directory that contains all the relevant media files and the metadata.

 ```
 AngryBananas/ 📁 (This is your Root Folder)